fabiochiusano/Awesome-AI-News/README.md

 Topics and sentiment have been assigned by AI, so there may be errors there.
 Summaries have been manually proofread and fixed from AI-generated ones.

 All the news and their classifications can be found in the `articles.json` file.
-Feel free to use them as you wish!

 _Want to stay updated on generative AI news?_
 - _[Follow NLPlanet on LinkedIn](https://www.linkedin.com/company/nlplanet) to see daily news and research directly in your LinkedIn feed._